Colby Fainga'a: Melbourne Rebels

 On 7 August 2015, Fainga'a, along with Scott Fuglistaller were appointed co-captains of Melbourne Rising for the 2015 National Rugby Championship season.

 Connacht

-On 11 July 2018 Connacht announced the signing of Fainga'a, it was stated he would join up with the squad on the conclusion of the current Rebels Super Rugby season.
+On 11 July 2018, Connacht announced the signing of Fainga'a, it was stated he would join up with the squad on the conclusion of the current Rebels Super Rugby season.
 Connacht Head Coach Andy Friend had previously coached him at former club Brumbies when he signed his first professional contract with the club.

 Lyon

 In 2020, Fainga'a would travel to France to join Lyon in the Top 14 from the 2020–21 season.

-Relatives
+Personal life

 He is the younger brother of twins Saia & Anthony Fainga'a and also Vili Fainga'a.